Table of Contents

 The nut serves as a guide for the strings, helping to space them evenly across the fretboard and elevate them above the fingerboard at an optimal height.

-In essence, the nut acts as the zero fret, providing a clear starting point for the scale length of each string.
 Its design and material can significantly influence the guitar’s tone, sustain, and overall playability.
 It also contributes to how much sustain is produced by the guitar.

 In the image below, you can see exactly what the nut should looks like: